From a mile to a smile

 Learn the early signs of autism and find the best intervention to help your child.

 How do I know if my Child is Autistic?

 Since there is no physical symptom in autism, we cannot use medical tests (e.g., blood test) to diagnose a person with autism.
-Since Autism Spectrum Disorder varies widely in symptoms and severity, making a diagnosis may be difficult.
+In addition, Autism Spectrum Disorder varies widely in symptoms and severity, making a diagnosis may be difficult.
 Although autism is hard to diagnose before 24 months, symptoms often surface between 12 and 18 months.
-In order to reach conclusions for diagnosis, psychologists use different screening and assessment tools to make observations in children’s behaviors and responses.
+In order to properly diagnose, psychologists use different screening and assessment tools to make observations in children’s behaviors and responses.

 Best therapy For Autism